 How to Be Strengthened with His Power in Office [Ephesians]

-Download StudyAn unknown author recorded the following true story: “A certain rich English eccentric named Julian Ellis Morris liked to dress like a tramp and sell razor blades, soap, and shampoo door to door.
+A certain rich English eccentric named Julian Ellis Morris liked to dress like a tramp and sell razor blades, soap, and shampoo door to door.
 After a day’s work he would return to his beautiful mansion, put on formal attire and have his chauffeur drive him to an exclusive restaurant in his limousine.
-Sometimes he would catch a flight to Paris and spend the evening there.”
+Sometimes he would catch a flight to Paris and spend the evening there.1

-The author goes on to make the point of this week’s study, stating, “Many Christians live something like Mr. Morris, spending their day-by-day lives in apparent spiritual poverty and only occasionally enjoying the vast riches of His glory that their heavenly Father has given them.
-How tragic to go around in the tattered rags of our own inadequacy when we could be living sumptuously in the superabundance of God’s unspeakable riches.”
+Many Christians live something like Mr. Morris, spending their day-by-day lives in apparent spiritual poverty and only occasionally enjoying the vast riches of His glory that their heavenly Father has given them.
+How tragic to go around in the tattered rags of our own inadequacy when we could be living sumptuously in the superabundance of God’s unspeakable riches.2

 As you read, “How to Be Strengthened with His Power in Office,” may God’s Word speak to you as to how you may live sumptuously in the superabundance of God’s unspeakable riches.

-Read on my friend!
+Read on, my friend!

 Ralph Drollinger